fzinfz/book/SDN.md

         -- set bridge br0 mirrors=@m
     ovs-vsctl clear bridge br0 mirrors # disable mirror

-[RSPAN VLAN](https://github.com/osrg/openvswitch/blob/master/FAQ#L243), mirroring of all traffic to that VLAN
+[RSPAN VLAN](https://github.com/osrg/openvswitch/blob/master/FAQ#L243), mirroring of all traffic to that VLAN.
 Mirroring to a VLAN can disrupt a network that contains unmanaged switches.

 ### Notes
 A physical Ethernet device that is part of an Open vSwitch bridge should not have an IP address.